Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/IViewModelFactory.md

 ---|---
 Assembly|Catel.MVVM
 Namespace|Catel.MVVM
-Available on|.NET Framework 4.5, .NET Framework 4.6, Portable Class Libraries, Windows 10.0 (Universal Apps), Xamarin - Android, Xamarin - iOS
+Available on|.NET Framework 4.5, .NET Framework 4.6, Portable Class Libraries, Unknown, Windows 10.0 (Universal Apps), Xamarin - Android, Xamarin - iOS

 ```
 public interface IViewModelFactory
 ```

 Interface which allows custom instantation of view models.
-This way, if a view model contains a complex constructor or needs
-    caching, this factory can be used.
+This way, if a view model contains a complex constructor or needs caching, this factory can be used.